 We have a non-qualified deferred compensation agreement with our Chief Executive Officer, which we refer to as our CEO.
-The current agreement provides for a lump sum payment upon retirement, no sooner than age 55.
+The current agreement, as amended, provides for a lump sum payment upon retirement, no sooner than age 55.
 As of January 1, 2012, our CEO had reached age 55 and was eligible to receive the payment upon retirement.
-If our CEO had retired as of July 1, 2012, the Company would have had to pay him \$6.0 million including a tax gross-up relating to the retirement payment equal to \$2.2 million.
+On August 22, 2012, the agreement was amended to eliminate the tax gross-up provision for taxes applicable to our CEO's lump sum retirement payment.
+In exchange for the elimination of the tax gross-up provision, the amount of the lump sum retirement payment our CEO is entitled to receive has been proportionately increased so that our CEO would receive substantially the same net benefit he would otherwise have received if the tax gross-up provision remained in place.
+If our CEO had retired as of September 30, 2012, the Company would have had to pay him \$6.6 million.
 Based on our current capitalization, we do not believe that making this payment would materially adversely impact our liquidity.